Discover how SICK’s Machine Safety Prioritization Analysis service to prioritize and tackle safety upgrades

-Although the pricing and time required will vary based upon the quantity and machine types in the scope of work, you can expect to complete the Machine Safety Prioritization Analysis in a fraction of the time that we would require to complete a full/formal Machine Risk Assessment per machine.
+Although the pricing and time required will vary based upon the quantity and types of machine in the scope of work, you can expect the Machine Safety Prioritization Analysis to be completed in a fraction of the time that we would require to complete a full/formal Machine Guarding Risk Assessment per machine.

-As a guideline, you could expect the following:
+As a guideline, the following expectations can apply:

 - On-Site: 2-5 machines per hour, dependent on machine type